dmjacobsen/node-images/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have included documentation in my PR (or it is not required)
 - [ ] I tested this on metal (e.g. an internal system, with hardware) (x) (if yes, please include results or a description of the test)
-- [ ] I tested this on vshastat (if yes, please include results or a description of the test)
+- [ ] I tested this on vshasta (if yes, please include results or a description of the test)

 #### Idempotency